coin-or/DisCO/README.md

 many other projects.
 It depends [OsiConic][1] on communicating with its relaxation solvers.
 It depends on [CglConic][9] to cut infeasible solutions.

 DisCO shares some commit history with COIN-OR project [CHiPPS-Blis][8].
-DisCO version 0.1 has this heritage.
-Current master is re-written from scratch and does not have Blis commits.
+Current master was re-written from scratch, however, and does not share any commits with BLIS.

 DisCO is distributed under the Eclipse Public License and is freely redistributable.
-All source code and documentation is Copyright 2014-2016 by Lehigh University, Aykut Bulut and Ted Ralphs.
+All source code and documentation is Copyright 2014-2017 by Lehigh University, Aykut Bulut and Ted Ralphs.
 This README may be distributed freely.

 ## 1. Installation ##